apostrophecms-legacy/apostrophe-site/README.md

 `apos`: the `apos` object, a singleton which provides core methods for content management.
 See the [apostrophe](http://github.com/punkave/apostrophe) module documentation.

 `pages`: the `pages` object, a singleton which provides methods for dealing with the page tree.
-See the [apostrophe-pages](http://github.com/punkave/apostrophe) module documentation.
+See the [apostrophe-pages](http://github.com/punkave/apostrophe-pages) module documentation.

+`schemas`: the `schemas` object, a singleton which provides methods for dealing with schemas.
+Most of the time you won't interact with this directly, but you might if you're writing a module that handles moderated submissions and the like.
+See the [apostrophe-schemas](http://github.com/punkave/apostrophe-schemas) module documentation.

 `mailer`: a `nodemailer` transport object, ready to send email as needed.
 See the [nodemailer](http://www.nodemailer.com/) documentation.